Delay on broadcast erasure channels under random linear combinations: Introduction

 The broad motivation and context for this work is the fact that the use of random linear combinations of packets as a coding paradigm has received a great deal of attention within both the network coding (see, e.g., \cite{HoMed2006} and subsequent work) and fountain coding (see, e.g., \cite{ByeLub2002} and subsequent work) communities.
 More specifically, there have been a number of recent (since 2006) works focused on the broadcast delay of random linear combinations over erasure channels, including \cite{EryOzd2008,CogShr2011a,CogShr2011b,CogShr2011c,YanShr2012,SwaEry2013}.
 We now relate the contributions of this paper within the context of this body of work.
 Several of our results are new, some results are extensions of existing results, and some results are new proofs of known results using new (probabilistic) proof techniques.

 To our knowledge the earliest work on broadcast delay using random linear combinations over erasure channels is that of Eryilmaz, Ozdaglar, M\'{e}dard, and Ahmed \cite{EryOzd2008} (with a preliminary conference version in \cite{EryOzd2006}).
-They compare the delays under scheduling with channel state information vs.\ random linear coding and establish the superiority of the latter, and then establish explicit expressions for the expected delay under random linear coding, along with asymptotic expressions in the blocklength and number of receivers.
+They compare the delays under scheduling with (or without) channel state information vs.\ random linear coding and establish the superiority of the latter, and also establish explicit expressions for the delays under random linear coding, along with asymptotic expressions in the number of receivers.
 We extend and reprove via alternate techniques a couple of their results.

 The work of Cogill, Shrader, and Ephremides \cite{CogShr2011a}, and Cogill and Shrader \cite{CogShr2011b,CogShr2011c} address (variously) throughput, delay, and stability of multicast queueing systems over erasure channels using random linear packet coding.
 Of these, the work closest to ours is \cite{CogShr2011a}.
 Their focus in this work is primarily on the stability region of arrival rates for multicast queueing systems, and in establishing their results they obtain several results on the broadcast delay.
 Again, we extend and reprove via alternate techniques a couple of their results.